zkck/zkck.github.io/content/posts/two-years-in-the-vault-part-1.md

 resulted in a thorough and battle-tested configuration of our Vault which we can be proud of.

-However, over the past 2 years, we've had quite a few learning moments.
+However, over the past 2 years, there have been quite a few learning moments.
 Vault is a great product with lots of flexibility, but this opens up a lot of possibilities for misconfiguration or misuse.
-For us, that mean a few tedious reconfigurations of our Vault.
-This post aims to share our learnings that we wish we had known from the very beginning, in the form into digestible tips.
+For us, that meant a few tedious reconfigurations of our Vault.
+This post aims to share learnings that I wish we had known from the very beginning, in the form into digestible tips.

 These tips are for everyone that needs to work with HashiCorp Vault, whether it be as a user, or as an admin (you may still learn something).
 If you aren't a